ir33k/gmi100/README.md

 respects wide characters.
 The best I could do in given constrains was to do a hard line wrap after defined number of bytes.
 Yes - bytes, so it is possible to split wide character in half at the end of the line.
+It can ruin ASCII art that uses non ASCII characters and sites written mainly without ASCII characters.
 This is the only thing that bothers me.
 Line wrapping itself is very necessary to make pagination and pagination is necessary to make this program usable on terminals that does not support scrolling.
 Maybe it would be better to somehow integrate gmi100 with pager like "less".
 Then I don't have to implement pagination and line wrapping at all.
-Idea for another time.
+That would be great.

 I'm very happy that I was able to make browsing history work using external file and not and array like in most small implementation I